weinerjm/jekyll-now/_posts/2016-05-22-metal-lyrics-analysis.md

 Top 10 **Blasphemy** albums:

-1. _Celebration For The Love of Satan_ by Satan's Host
+1. _Celebration for the Love of Satan_ by Satan's Host
 2. _Hell Destroyer_ by Cage
-3. _Eve Of Desecration_ by Ezurate
+3. _Eve of Desecration_ by Ezurate
-4. _Bleeding The False_ by Aeon (Sweden)
+4. _Bleeding the False_ by Aeon (Sweden)
-5. _Symphony Of War_ by Magic Kingdom
+5. _Symphony of War_ by Magic Kingdom
-6. _The Final Sign Of Evil_ by Sodom
+6. _The Final Sign of Evil_ by Sodom
 7. _Gloria Diaboli_ by Blackmass
 8. _Satanic Armageddon_ by Horncrowned
 9. _The Nocturnal Silence_ by Necrophobic